fastapi/sqlmodel/docs/tutorial/insert.md

 This makes the interactions with the database more efficient (plus some extra benefits).

-!!! info "Technical Details"
+/// info  | Technical Details

 The session will create a new transaction and execute all the SQL code in that transaction.

 This ensures that the data is saved in a single batch, and that it will all succeed or all fail, but it won't leave the database in a broken state.

+///

 ## Commit the Session Changes